dudw/webdav-1/README.md

 # webdav
-small webdav server written in go. meant for network attached storage. just over 50 lines of code, i cant get tls to work properly pls help
+small webdav server written in go. meant for network attached storage. just over 50 lines of code.

 webdav is a technology related to http.
 Got tired of SMB / NFS compatibility issues and decided to give webdav a try.
 This is a pretty vanilla recipe, nothing mind blowing here.